Eliciting Risk Aversion with Inverse Reinforcement Learning via Interactive Questioning: Acknowledgments

 \section{Acknowledgments}

+ZC acknowledges financial support from the Guangzhou-HKUST(GZ) Joint Funding Program (Grant No. 2024A03J0630).
 AC acknowledges support from the Fonds de recherche du Québec -- Nature et technologies (B2X-270105).
 SJ acknowledges support from the Natural Sciences and Engineering Research Council of Canada (RGPIN-2018-05705) and the University of Toronto's Data Science Institute.